UDOOboard/Bolt-Docs/docs/01_Introduction/00_Introduction.md

 <span class="label label-warning">Heads up!</span> In order to prevent damages to your board, remember to:

-* CE certification retained using only the UDOO Bolt Power Supply 19V 3A.
+* CE certification retained using only the UDOO BOLT qualified Power Supply.
+When not using UDOO Bolt qualified Power Supply, use 19VDC (min 60W power) PSUs certified for your country(make sure that the power cable is less than 3 mt. long).
 * This product should be operated in a well-ventilated environment and, if used inside a case, the case should not be covered.
 * This product should be elevated on a stable, flat, electrically non-conductive surface whilst in operation, and clear from any object that can induce a short-circuit.
 * Do not expose it to water, moisture or heat from any source; UDOO BOLT is designed for reliable operation at normal ambient room temperatures.